-The most popular Croatian audio-visual attractions are definitely Sea Organ and the Greeting to the Sun.
+The most popular Croatian audio-visual attractions are definitely the Sea Organ and the Greeting to the Sun.
 The best thing is – they’re located just next to each other, at the final point of the promenade.
-Sunset time is the best time to enjoy these artistic installations, especially the Greeting to the Sun, as the light that was absorbed during the day, transforms into a light show at the night.
+Sunset time is the best time to enjoy these artistic installations, especially the Greeting to the Sun, as the light that was absorbed during the day transforms into a light show at night.
 The Sea Organ, on the other side, will make the waves sound more melodic than ever.
-Overall, it’s extraordinary experience and a great place to relax during an exhausting day!
+Overall, it’s an extraordinary experience and a great place to relax during a long day!

 Dinner at restaurant Kornat

-While there are many great Croatian dishes that include meat, while in Zadar you need to try an amazing seafood.
+While there are many great Croatian dishes that include meat, while in Zadar you need to try some amazing seafood.
 The best restaurant, Kornat, is quite close to the sea promenade and really offers a wide selection of fish and seafood.
-Try the stuffed calamari, octopus salad, fish soup, but even just a grilled fished with some vegetables on a side would be a great pick.
+Try the stuffed calamari, octopus salad, fish soup, but even just a grilled fished with some vegetables on the side would be a great pick.

 Extra tips for visiting Zadar:

-Zadar may be the perfect base if you want to make a day trip to Plitvica Lakes or Krka Falls since it’s located less than an hour from both of the National Parks.
+– Zadar is the perfect base if you want to make a day trip to Plitvice Lakes or Krka Falls, since it’s located less than an hour from both of the National Parks.

 PIN FOR LATER!

-If you have any other prepositions for this One Day in Zadar Itinerary feel free to share it in the comments below!
+If you have any other propositions for this One Day in Zadar Itinerary feel free to share it in the comments below!